csebooks/c-programming/content.en/c-instructions/_index.md

 weight: 2
 ---

 A program is nothing but a set of instructions.
 The program behaves as per the instructions that we give in it.
-Different instructions help

-us achieve different tasks in a program.
+Different instructions help us achieve different tasks in a program.
 In the last chapter we saw how to write simple C programs.
 In these programs knowingly or unknowingly we have used instructions to achieve the intended purpose of the program.
 In this chapter we would explore the instructions that we have used in these programs.

 # Types of Instructions

 There are basically three types of instructions in C:

-- Type Declaration Instruction – This instruction is used to declare the type of variables used in a C program.
+- **Type Declaration Instruction** This instruction is used to declare the type of variables used in a C program.
-- Arithmetic Instruction – This instruction is used to perform arithmetic operations on constants and variables.
+- **Arithmetic Instruction** This instruction is used to perform arithmetic operations on constants and variables.
-- Control Instruction – This instruction is used to control the sequence of execution of various statements in a C program.
+- **Control Instruction** This instruction is used to control the sequence of execution of various statements in a C program.

 Since, the elementary C programs would usually contain only the type declaration and the arithmetic instructions; we would discuss only these two instructions at this stage.
 The control instruction would be discussed in detail in the subsequent chapters.